Timeline of United States military operations: 1910s

-1920–1929
+1920s

-1920: China: On March 14, a landing force was sent ashore for a few hours to protect lives during a disturbance at Kiukiang.
+1920: China: On March 14, a landing force was sent ashore for a few hours to protect lives during a disturbance at Jiujiang.

 1920: Guatemala: From April 9 to 27, U.S. forces protected the American Legation and other American interests, such as the cable station, during a period of fighting between Unionists and the Government of Guatemala.

 1920–1922: Russia (Siberia): From February 16, 1920, to November 19, 1922, a Marine guard was sent to protect the United States radio station and property on Russian Island, Bay of Vladivostok.

 1921: Panama and Costa Rica: American naval squadrons demonstrated in April on both sides of the Isthmus to prevent war between the two countries over a boundary dispute.

 1922: Turkey: In September and October, a landing force was sent ashore with consent of both Greek and Turkish authorities, to protect American lives and property when the Turkish nationalists entered İzmir (Smyrna).

 1922–1923: China: From April 1922 to November 1923, Marines were landed five times to protect Americans during periods of unrest.

 1924: Honduras: From February 28 to March 31, and from September 10 to 15, U.S. forces protected American lives and interests during election hostilities.

 1924: China: In September, Marines were landed to protect Americans and other foreigners in Shanghai during Chinese factional hostilities.

 1925: China: From January 15 to August 29, fighting of Chinese factions accompanied by riots and demonstrations in Shanghai brought the landing of American forces to protect lives and property in the International Settlement.

 1925: Honduras: From April 19 to 21, U.S. forces protected foreigners at La Ceiba during a political upheaval.

 1925: Panama: From October 12 to 23, strikes and rent riots led to the landing of about 600 American troops to keep order and protect American interests.

 1926–1933: Nicaragua: From May 7 to June 5, 1926, and August 27, 1926, to January 3, 1933, the coup d'état of General Emiliano Chamorro Vargas aroused revolutionary activities leading to the landing of American marines to protect the interests of the United States.
 United States forces came and went intermittently until January 3, 1933.

-1926: China: In August and September, the Nationalist attack on Hankow brought the landing of American naval forces to protect American citizens.
+1926: China: In August and September, the Nationalist attack on Hankou brought the landing of American naval forces to protect American citizens.
 A small guard was maintained at the consulate general even after September 16, when the rest of the forces were withdrawn.
-Likewise, when Kuomintang forces captured Kiukiang, naval forces were landed for the protection of foreigners November 4 to 6.
+Likewise, when Kuomintang forces captured Jiujiang, naval forces were landed for the protection of foreigners November 4 to 6.

 1927: China: In February, fighting at Shanghai caused presence American naval forces and marines to be increased.
-In March, a naval guard was stationed at American consulate at Nanking after Nationalist forces captured the city.
+In March, a naval guard was stationed at American consulate at Nanjing after Nationalist forces captured the city.
 American and British destroyers later used shell fire to protect Americans and other foreigners.
-Subsequently, additional forces of Marines and naval forces were stationed in the vicinity of Shanghai and Tientsin.
+Subsequently, additional forces of Marines and naval forces were stationed in the vicinity of Shanghai and Tianjin.